hatoo/resume/README.md

 ### Competitive Programming

-I love solving problems especially in Rust.
+I love solving problems.
 I participate in competitive programming contests, AtCoder and Codeforces.
+I usually use Rust.
 My handle name is hatoo.
 I'm a blue coder at Atcoder and Codeforces, have good skills about algorithms.
 I solved the most number of problems with Rust in AtCoder.
-I prefer "marathon" style contests.
+I'm good at "marathon" style contests.
 I achieved good results in some marathon contests, you can see in Awards section.

 #### Competitive Programming Ratings